raspy135/Qun-mk2/README.md

 1 | LFO SHAPE.  `Saw, Sine, RevSaw, S&H, Square, Triangle, AUX, OSC2, OSC2EG`.
 OSC2EG is the signal from OSC after Envelope Generator processing.
 2 | LFO PULSE WIDTH.
 When it's applied to the SAW wave or SINE wave, it will affect phase offset.
 It is useful with BPM sync and retrigger.
 3 | LFO TUNE
 4 | KEYSPLIT.
 This is a unique feature of the synth.
-When it is not zero, then thenote number above the parameter becomes the LFO rate controller.
+When it is not zero, then the note number above the parameter becomes the LFO rate controller.
 If you set 60, then C4 or higher notes control LFO: higher notes will generate higher LFO rates.
 If you press multiple notes, it doubles and triples the rate, which can be great for live performance.
 5 | LFO MOD TUNE.
 MOD modulation to tune.
 6 | LFO MOD WIDTH.
 MOD modulation to pulse width.
 7 | LFO MOD Source. `EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2`